Al Jazeera Journalism Review

 Data-driven stories have a big advantage over traditional stories in that they can more objectively be validated and confirmed.
 If you’re uncertain about a dataset, speak to the people or organisations who produced it.
 To help build credibility and transparency among your readers, it’s a good idea to open-source your raw data.
 This will allow others to build upon and add authority to your work.

-Remember: It’s easy to lie with data, but it’s even easier to lie without it.
+Remember: it’s easy to lie with data, but it’s even easier to lie without it.

 This article has been adapted from the AJMI Data Journalism Guidebook